$834,875Average Value$453Average Price per Sq Ft81Homes For Sale

 This beautifully maintained, four bedroom home, sits in the coveted Southridge neighborhood of Nags Head!
 It offers a desirable reverse floor plan with a bright open living area, spacious kitchen, dining area, and fireplace- perfect for entertaining.
 The primary bedroom is generously sized, and multiple levels of decks provide abundant outdoor living and easy access from multiple rooms.
 The large

+Brand new 16'X36' fiberglass pool with a new concrete deck and all new deck furniture.
 Gorgeous oceantfront home in the Village of Nags Head with numerous windows to let in the natural light.
-The expansive layout of this home provides large groups with lots of entertainment possibilities, quiet spaces to relax, or everyone gathering together for a social event.
-The top floor opens to several sitting areas.
-The kitchen and butler's pantry are a chef's dream with a stainless steel
+The expansive layout of this home provides large groups with lots of entertainment possibilities with quiet spaces to relax or gathering together for a social event.
+The top floor opens to several sitting

 Disclaimer: Certain information contained herein is derived from information provided by parties other than Homes.com.
 Our sources include: Accuweather, Public Records and Neustar.
 All information provided is deemed reliable, but is not guaranteed to be accurate and should be independently verified.